MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 > ![Search for Sync filter in the Tool Library](media/default-sync-filter-4.png "Search for Sync filter")

-## Step 2.
-Check the current default Outlook filter template
+## Step 1.
+Check the current default sync filter template

 1. In the [XrmToolBox](https://www.xrmtoolbox.com/), from the **Tools** menu, open the **Sync Filter Manager.**